Home > Library > research paper > Literature Review

 Step 1: Conduct A Literature Search

-The most imperative part of a literature review is defining the topic and subject for your research project and paper.
-This also involves stating your research question so that relevant studies that address the research questions can be sought for analysis and comparison.
-Moreover, it is also important to mention the timeframe of your research paper so that readers and researchers can understand if your focus is on historical research work or recent developments.
+The most imperative part of a literature review is defining the topic and subject for your research paper.
+This also involves stating your research question so that relevant studies that address the research question can be sought for analysis and comparison.

-After defining your research question and scope of work, start finding sources and knowledge that support your work by using online databases, and primary and secondary sources of information.
-This means conducting a research literature review from internet to paper and going through reliable sources such as library catalogues, articles, published research papers, journals, Google Scholar, JSTOR and EBSCO by using keywords that align with your work.
+This means conducting a research literature review from the internet to paper and going through reliable sources such as library catalogues, articles, published research papers, journals, Google Scholar, JSTOR, and EBSCO by using keywords that align with your work.

 Step 2: Select Sources

 Then comes the second most important part of your literature review.
 Analysing the relevance and quality of your academic sources is necessary so that irrelevant pieces of information can be discarded.
-To select the best sources, start by organising similar papers, articles and research projects with themes and keywords that are related to your research question and topic.
+To select the best sources, start by organising similar papers, articles, and research projects with themes and keywords that are related to your research question and topic.

-Then proceed to compare every source to establish its relevance and credibility.
+Then, proceed to compare every source to establish its relevance and credibility.
 Here are some questions to consider while evaluating each source:

 • What are the key findings of this research?